AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/data-connection-customer-profiles-not-exported.md

 ## Affected products and versions

-* Adobe Commerce 2.4.x with Data Connection extension installed
+* Adobe Commerce 2.4.x with [!DNL Data Connection] extension installed

 ## Issue

-You have installed and configured the [Data Connection](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/data-connection/overview) extension and have enabled customer profile data to be sent to the Experience Platform, but that profile data is not appearing in the Experience Platform.
+You have installed and configured the [[!DNL Data Connection]](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/data-connection/overview) extension and have enabled customer profile data to be sent to the Experience Platform, but that profile data is not appearing in the Experience Platform.

 ## Solution

 If customer profile information is not appearing in the Experience Platform, check the following:

-### Confirm that the latest version of Data Connection is installed
+### Confirm that the latest version of [!DNL Data Connection] is installed

 Ensure you have installed the latest version of the `experience-platform-connector` extension.